Jverma/Visualizing-genome-annotations/README.md

 **Usage:**

 - We need to create a CSV file containing the relevent information.
 This uses a python script to parse GFF file.
 This is taken from [GFF Parser](https://github.com/Jverma/GFF-Parser).
 We have written a script ```main.py``` which will create a CSV file named ```parentChild.csv```.
-Choose the length of the segment of the chromosome to explore. e.g -
+Choose the chromosome and the segment of the chromosome to explore. e.g -

-        python main.py 50000 sample1.gff
+        python main.py 5000 50000 chromosomeI sample1.gff

 - Launch the ```gffTree.html``` into any browser.
 This will contain the tree visualization.

+- Ih short, the main script here is ```main.py```.
+After running this as above, we can directly open the HTML file to view the tree.

 **Exploration:**